elastisys/compliantkubernetes/docs/user-guide/backup.md

 3. The buckets holding the backups are configured with [object lock](https://docs.safespring.com/storage/object-locking/), if the underlying cloud provider supports it.
 This means that backups cannot be modified or erase until a given retention time, even with privileged credentials.

-    **Why?** This ensures backups are available -- though unlikely confidential -- even if the whole Compliant Kubernetes environment is compromised.
+    **Why?** This ensures backups are available -- though unlikely confidential -- even if the whole Welkin environment is compromised.
 -->